decaf-dev/obsidian-dataloom/README.md

 DataLoom is an [Obsidian.md](https://obsidian.md/) plugin for desktop and mobile.
 It allows you to create databases similar to [Notion.so](https://notion.so).

-We are working on a new version of DataLoom that will use Svelte instead of React.
-Please stay tuned.
+As of **2025-02-19**, we are working on a new version that will use Svelte instead of React.
+The update will include changes to how data is stored and rendered within the plugin.

 ## About